Nas-k-o/Bulgarian-Talk-Norms-and-Debate/README.md

 # Bulgarian Talk: Norms and Debate

 **Bulgarian Talk: Norms and Debate** is a web-based school project created with HTML, CSS, and JavaScript.
-It explores the principles of effective discussion and the correct use of standard Bulgarian language.
+It explores the principles of effective discussion and the correct use of the standard Bulgarian language.

 ## 📚 Project Purpose